krasimir/stent/README.md

 ## Installation

-The library is available as a [npm module](https://www.npmjs.com/package/stent).
-There's also a standalone version [here](./lib/stent.js) (only core functionalities).
+The library is available as a [npm module](https://www.npmjs.com/package/stent) so `npm install stent` will do the job.
+There's also a standalone version [here](./lib/stent.js) (only core functionalities) which you can directly add to your page.

 ## A few words about state machines

 State machine is a mathematical model of computation.
-It's an abstract concept where our machine may be in different states.
-It accepts input and based on that input + its current state transition into another state.
-Sounds familiar?
-Yes, it's almost like every front-end application.
+It's an abstract concept where the machine has different states.
+It accepts input and based on which (plus its current state) transitions into another state.
+Isn't it sounds familiar?
+Yes, it is sounds like a front-end application.
 That's why that model/concept applies nicely to UI development.

 *Disclaimer: there are different types of state machines.
-The one that makes sense in our context is [Mealy finite state machine](https://en.wikipedia.org/wiki/Mealy_machine).*
+The one that fits in my use case is [Mealy finite state machine](https://en.wikipedia.org/wiki/Mealy_machine).*

 ## Getting started

-To create a new machine we simply import the `Machine` singleton and call its `create` method.
+To create a new machine we simply import the `Machine` object and call its `create` method.

 ```js
 import { Machine } from 'stent';